AASanusi/balln/README.md

 - #### Mentor
    - Thanks to my Mentor for providing me with ideas for project.
    - Thanks to my mentor for the continous feedback during our meetings.
-   - Thanks to my mentor for making sure I pass eaxh criteria for the project.
+   - Thanks to my mentor for making sure I pass each criteria for the project.
-   - Thanks to my mentor for always providing space for me to learn more stuffs and improve my skills as a software engineer.
+   - Thanks to my mentor for always providing space for continuous learning and to improve my skills as a software engineer.

 - #### Tutor Support Team
-   - Thanks to Josh for helping me to sort out the my for loop and post structure.
+   - Thanks to Josh for helping me to sort out the for loop and post structure.
    - Thanks to Jason for helping sort out error messages that occured when created the category model.
    - Thanks to Ger for helping me to sort out linking my categories to my posts.
    - Thanks to Rebecca for helping sort out the bug for when the browser wasn't rendering the comments time stamp.
-   - Thanks to Sean for helping sort out that my favicon was appearing.
+   - Thanks to Sean for helping sort out the favicon was disappearance.
    - Thanks to Ed for helping sort out the issues I was having when trying to implement restriction of users to edit/delete comments of other users.

 - #### Fellow classmates/aluminis on Slack